Ask Cricket Valley

 Will the project use “fracked” natural gas?

-The project will receive natural gas via the existing Iroquois natural gas pipeline that is currently located adjacent to the site.
+The project receives natural gas via the existing Iroquois natural gas pipeline that is currently located adjacent to the site.
 CVEC is a recipient, not a producer, of natural gas, and has no control over the source of natural gas that runs in the pipeline.
-The natural gas received by CVEC will be the same natural gas used by homes, businesses, and other industrial users in the area.
+The natural gas received by CVEC is the same natural gas used by homes, businesses, and other industrial users in the area.

 Do the units burn diesel?